 I sanded down the top of the dresser using my Ryobi orbital sander.
 I like to stain the tops of my pieces instead of painting, when possible.

-Once all the wallpaper pieces are cut, I place a layer of Wunda Size on the furniture.
-I let that set for 5 to 10 minutes to allow it to become tacky and then I place the wallpaper on the adhesive.
 I use Wunda Size for all my decoupaging, I get far better results with it than other brands of adhesive.
-I also have to be patient and let it set up overnight before painting.
+Make sure to be patient and let it set up overnight before painting.
 I do this so the adhesive has a chance to fully cure before painting the front and getting it wet.
 I am pretty sure that the painting could be done all in one day, but I like to be cautious and let it dry to save me frustrations down the line.

-Once the wallpaper was in place, I stained the top of the dresser using General Finishes Black Gel stain and sealed it with the Gel TopCoat sealer.
 This was the first time I used the Gel TopCoat sealer and I really like how easy it was to use.
-I will be using it again.
 I also allow my gel stain to dry overnight before placing the sealer on top.
-Again, I do this to save from project malfunctions, and this comes from experience and trying to rush a piece to completion.
+Again, I do this to prevent project malfunctions, and this comes from experience and trying to rush a piece to completion.
 Slow and steady is how I work.
 But don’t get me wrong, I do have many project malfunctions and this is how I learn.

-topcoat.
+Once the 2 coats of paint were completely dry, I sealed the dresser using General Finishes High Performance in Matte.
 Once the topcoat was fully dry, I used the delicate yellow frog tape to tape off the edges on the sides.

 I applied a dry brush finish to the textured wallpaper sections using General Finishes Pearl Effects in Argentine Pearl.